Seriously, what should you design?

 I love playing with typography as much as the next (typography-obsessed) person.
 But I get stuck... all the time.

 Sometimes you just gotta take some chances.
-So I made up some challenge generators to guide you.
+So I made a challenge generator to guide you.

 Give the wheels a spin to find just what you should design and how you should design it.